 Click here to go to USC Upstate's General Education Site which includes goals, curriculum and assessment.

 In order to ensure all USC Upstate administrative areas are in compliance with the standards of SACS and SC Commission on Higher Education, all units are asked to examine their day-to-day responsibilities and create outcomes that reflect these duties.
 Each unit submits an annual report of quantitative and/or qualitative assessment of these outcomes and any actions or modifications that have been or will be made based on the assessment.
 An annual revision to the unit assessment plan is also submitted.

 Click here to go to USC Upstate's Administrative Assessment Site which includes assessment plans and reports.

 Click here to go to USC Upstate's Program Assessment Site which includes assessment plans and reports.

-Each year, the Office of Institutional Research, Assessment and Planning (IRAP) analyzes USC Upstate student population characteristics to provide data used for strategic planning and assessessment of operations.
-Reports of Freshmen, Graduates, and Transfers are completed and reflect trends in demographics, performance, retention, and matriculation as appropriate.
+Each year, the Office of Institutional Effectiveness and Compliance analyzes USC Upstate student population characteristics to provide data used for strategic planning and assessment of operations.
+Reports of freshmen, graduates and transfers are completed and reflect trends in demographics, performance, retention and matriculation as appropriate.

 2009 Freshmen Analysis